Invisible disability: Legal protection

+On 13 December 2006, the United Nations Convention on the Rights of Persons with Disabilities was formed, which in turn provides worldwide legal protection for persons with disabilities.
+With 82 signatories on the initial day, the CRPD became the first comprehensive human rights treaty of the 21st century, coming into effect on 3 May 2008, while emphasizing a shift of viewing persons of disabilities as "objects" of charity to recognizing them as individuals with rights.
+The Convention addresses various facets of the lives of persons with disabilities, ensuring their rights in areas such as education, employment, healthcare, accessibility, privacy, and cultural and sporting activities.

-Those with invisible disabilities are protected by national and local disability laws, such as the Americans with Disabilities Act in the US.
-The Rehabilitation Act of 1973 has been amended several times such that the definition of "handicapped" includes the statement, "any person who...
-(C) is regarded as having such an impairment".
+Americans with invisible disabilities are protected by national and local disability laws, such as the Americans with Disabilities Act which outlaws the discrimination of people living with disabilities.

-This particular defining point of "handicapped" puts the assessment of impairment in the hands of observers who may or may not regard others as having an impairment.
-For people with disabilities, invisible or not, this creates a space for discriminatory practices which stem from the observer's perception of who is disabled and who is not.

 In the United Kingdom, the Equality Act 2010 (and the Disability Discrimination Act 1995 before it) require employers to make reasonable adjustments for employees with disabilities, both visible and invisible.
+The nation has a number of other policies and acts relevant to invisible disability such as the Mental Capacity Act 2005, Care Act 2014, and Autism Act 2009.
+Access to Work (ATW) and the Disabled Students Allowance (DSA) are examples of government programs that provide support for disabled people in the workforce and educational institutions.

 Responses

 A growing number of organizations, governments, and institutions are implementing policies and regulations to accommodate persons with invisible disabilities.
 Governments and school boards have implemented screening tests to identify students with learning disabilities, as well as other invisible disabilities, such as vision or hearing difficulties, or problems in cognitive ability, motor skills, or social or emotional development.
 If a hidden disability is identified, resources can be used to place a child in a special education program that will help them progress in school.
+A number of universities worldwide have formulated policies to implement and enhance support services.

-One mitigation is to provide an easy way for people to self-designate as having an invisible disability, and for organisations to have processes in place to assist those so self-designating.
+One mitigation is to provide an easy way for people to self-designate as having an invisible disability, and for organizations to have processes in place to assist those so self-designating.
 An example of this is the Hidden Disabilities Sunflower, initially launched in the UK in 2016 but now gaining some international recognition as well.
+Another similar example is the Help Mark, created by a Tokyo Metropolitan Assembly member who had an artificial joint in her right leg.
+The badge design was done by Tokyo Metropolitan Government in 2012 and was used to spread awareness of hidden disabilities in preparation for the 2020 Tokyo Olympic and Paralympic Games.

 Campaigns

-In the UK activist Athaly Altay began the End Fake Claiming Campaign in 2021, to raise awareness of the widespread harassment faced by people with Invisible Disabilities.
-The campaign calls on the UK government to update Hate Crime laws to make fake claiming a specific hate crime.
+In the United Kingdom, activist Athaly Altay began the End Fake Claiming Campaign in 2021, to raise awareness of the widespread harassment faced by people with invisible disabilities.
+The campaign calls on the UK government to update hate crime laws to make fake claiming a specific hate crime.

+Signs displaying the message "Not Every Disability is Visible" were campaigned by Crohn's & Colitis UK to be installed in organizations and businesses.